 Here are 6 Facebook engagement ideas

 1).
 Create video content

+Sharing video content is at the top of our Facebook engagement ideas list.
 If you are not producing video content, you are way behind the curve.
 The number one trend in social media marketing right now is video.
 People are dedicating most of their online activity to watching videos across all social media platforms.
 To be exact, that numbers is around 500 million people watching videos on a daily basis.
 Facebook has already put out research that shows video produces much higher engagement levels than any other type of content.
 Videos will help increase your organic reach since it keeps attention for longer and promotes discussion.